 The role of research infrastructure formation strategies in opening and closing science

-Elena Parmiggiani (University of Oulu / Norwegian Uni. of Science and Technology)
+Elena Parmiggiani (Norwegian Uni. of Science and Technology)

 Karen S. Baker (University of Oulu / University of Illinois at Urbana-Champaign)